imagekitio/docs-keep-a-changelog/api-reference/media-api/get-file-versions.md

 ### Response structure and status code (application/JSON)

 In case of an error, you will get an [error code](../api-introduction/#error-codes) along with the error message.
-On success, you will receive a `200` status code with the [file object](./#file-object-structure) in JSON-encoded response body.
+On success, you will receive a `200` status code with the list of [file object](./#file-object-structure) in the JSON-encoded response body on success.

 ## Examples